Sustainability reporting

 From pure compliance to business development

-The EU Directive on Corporate Sustainability Reporting (CSRD) establishes a new standard for non-financial disclosures and assurance of sustainability information.
-Boards of directors will bear a greater, more explicit responsibility for these disclosures, making management teams’ roles in the approval and oversight of sustainability policies, goals, targets, and metrics more visible.
+Regardless of whether you’re within or out of scope of the EU Directive on Corporate Sustainability Reporting (CSRD), stakeholder expectations for sustainability reporting have increased.
+Double materiality analysis has become more common practice among medium and large companies; sustainability matters are more largely seen as business risk management; Boards of directors are bearing a greater, more explicit responsibility for sustainability disclosures; making management teams’ roles in the approval and oversight of sustainability policies, goals, targets, and metrics more visible.
 Consequently, a broader range of business areas must support the reporting process.

-While these stricter requirements may pose compliance challenges for some, they also offer an opportunity for companies to go beyond standard sustainability reporting and communication.
-At Enact, our extensive experience in sustainability reporting enables us to tailor solutions that align with your company’s needs.
+While these heightened expectations may pose challenges for some, they also offer an opportunity for companies to go beyond standard sustainability reporting and communication.
+At Enact, we use sustainability reporting as a practical route to transparency and improvement.
+Our extensive experience in sustainability reporting enables us to tailor solutions that align with your company’s needs.

 Sustainability reporting can be a key business catalyst